acolin/spree-easy-contact/README.md

 Set properly the mail method in the admin area (/admin/mail_methods)

+Copy the Spree core/views/layouts/spree_application.html.erb to your application app/views/layouts/spree_application.html.erb

+At your copy of spree_application.html.erb replace the following line:

+	Remove this line:

+	<%= render :partial => 'shared/footer'%>

+	Add this lines:

+	<%= hook :inside_footer do %>
+		<%= render :partial => 'shared/footer'%>
+	<% end %>

 And you're done !
 =================

-Copyright (c) 2011 [Mathias Standaert for Organic Web], released under the New BSD License
+Copyright (c) 2011 [Arnoldo Rodriguez for Incaztech], released under the New BSD License